inadan02/NaCo/README.md

 -The original model code and our additions (Greedy Selector, Genetic Algorithm)

-Input sequences (data/)
+-Input sequences (data/)

-A new dataset (our_data/) and Python scripts for training set optimization
+-A new dataset (our_data/) and Python scripts for training set optimization

-Reactivity analysis tools to evaluate classifier performance
+-Reactivity analysis tools to evaluate classifier performance

 All analyses from the original manuscript can be reproduced using the contents of model/ and data/, while new experiments and applications are documented below.